CopperBadger/dotfiles/README.md

 This setup is intended for **[i3-gaps](https://github.com/Airblader/i3)** by Airblader.
 I haven't tested it with regular i3-- you'll probably have to make a few changes if you want to use that.
-I've only every installed it on Arch Linux-- I can't make any guarantees about its compatibility with other distros.
+I've only ever installed it on Arch Linux-- I can't make any guarantees about its compatibility with other distros.

 * `compton` -- Compositor (GPU acceleration for X, shadows, fades, all kinds